-Shaded Pole Motor Working Principle & Construction
+Operation of Shaded Pole Motor

 - During the portion AB of the alternating-current cycle, the flux has reached almost maximum value and is not changing.
-Consequently, the flux distribution across the pole is uniform since no current is flowing in shading coil.
+Consequently, the flux distribution across the pole is uniform since no current is flowing in the shading coil.

-- Thus the flux reaches its maximum value first at the shaded side of the pole and later reaches its maximum on the unshaded side of the pole.
-This gives a motion of flux across the pole face in the direction of arrow (in the direction of rotation of rotor) as shown in the figure above.
+Thus the flux reaches its maximum value first at the shaded side of the pole and later reaches its maximum on the unshaded side of the pole.
+This gives a motion of flux across the pole face in the direction of the arrow (in the direction of rotation of the rotor) as shown in the figure above.

 Characteristics of Shaded Pole Motor